 Hind & Vibeke shared the artistic and financial challenges they dealt with while working on the first feature length documentary directed by Hind Bensari.
 The film was developed at the Greenhouse program in 2014-2015 and won the Best Feature Documentary at 2018 Hot Docs International Documentary Film Festival.

-In preparations for our Final Workshop & Pitching Forum scheduled for June 2020, the mentor gave each filmmaker specific assignments in regards to the editing materials & the development of the written proposal which the filmmakers will deliver in the next coming weeks.
+In preparations for our Final Workshop & Pitching Forum scheduled for June 2020, the mentors gave each filmmaker specific assignments in regards to the editing materials & the development of the written proposal, which the filmmakers will deliver in the next coming weeks.

-In addition, next week, our MENA filmmakers will be having one-on-one Skype meetings with our Nordic Producers in order to discuss further Co-Production possibilities.
+In addition, the Close Up filmmakers will be having one-on-one Skype meetings with Nordic Producers in order to discuss further Co-Production possibilities.

-Our 22 filmmakers from Algeria, Afghanistan, Egypt, Iran, Iraq, Israel, Morocco, Palestine, Sudan & Turkey pitched their projects to an acclaimed group of decision makers from around the world including Robin Smith from Blue Ice Docs, Lisa Kleiner Chanoff from Catapult Film Fund, Karen Sloe Goodman from Silver Sun Foundation, Sean Weiner from Jacob Burns Film Center & Institute, Alex Szalat from Doc Up Fund, Sophie Chegaray from Franc TV, Karen Mikael from ARTE, Hajnal Molnar-Szakacs and Kristin Feeley Sundance Film Institute, Lucila Moctezuma from Chicken & Egg Pictures, Amy Hobby from Tribeca Film Institute, Margje de Koning from Movies That Matter, Cecilia Lidin from the Danish Film Institute, Gudrun Hanke-ElGomri SWR, Jess Gormley from The Guardian, Adriek van Nieuwenhuyzen and Isabel Arrate Fernandez from IDFA, Christine Camdessus and Christian Popp from Fipadoc, Gitte Hansen from First Hand Films.
+Our 22 filmmakers from Algeria, Afghanistan, Egypt, Iran, Iraq, Israel, Morocco, Palestine, Sudan & Turkey pitched their projects to an acclaimed group of decision makers from around the world including Robin Smith from Blue Ice Docs, Lisa Kleiner Chanoff from Catapult Film Fund, Karen Sloe Goodman from Silver Sun Foundation, Sean Weiner from Jacob Burns Film Center & Institute, Alex Szalat from Doc Up Fund, Sophie Chegaray from France TV, Karen Mikael from ARTE, Hajnal Molnar-Szakacs and Kristin Feeley from Sundance Film Institute, Lucila Moctezuma from Chicken & Egg Pictures, Amy Hobby from Tribeca Film Institute, Margje de Koning from Movies That Matter, Cecilia Lidin from the Danish Film Institute, Gudrun Hanke-ElGomri from SWR, Jess Gormley from The Guardian, Adriek van Nieuwenhuyzen and Isabel Arrate Fernandez from IDFA, Christine Camdessus and Christian Popp from FIPADOC, and Gitte Hansen from First Hand Films.